brandendupont-mcw/brandendupont-mcw/_posts/2019-2-25-third-post.md

 <dl>
   <dt> <strong> Eviction filing: </strong> represents a court action typically filed by a landlord or property manager to begin eviction proceedings.</dt>

-  <dt> <strong>Eviction Judgement: </strong> represents a court granting the plantiff a judgement for eviction.</dt>
+  <dt> <strong>Eviction Judgement: </strong> represents a court granting the plaintiff a judgement for eviction.</dt>

   <dt> <strong>Eviction Filing Rate: </strong> represents the number of evictions filed per year divided by the number of units at the parcel.
 Rates are calculated at 1 and 3 year intervals.
 A parcel can have an eviction filing rate over 100% in a given year.
 This can be due to month-to-month tenancy or multiple evictions against the same tenant.</dt>

   <dt> <strong>Current Owner: </strong> ownership is taken from the City of Milwaukee's Master Property File record and is updated monthly.</dt>

-  <dt> <strong>Lead Plantiff: </strong> Lead plantiff is the first name in an eviction filing.
+  <dt> <strong>Lead Plaintiff: </strong> Lead plaintiff is the first name in an eviction filing.
 The owner of a property is not always who is listed as the lead plantiff in an eviction filing.
-Commonly filed evictions taken the most frequent lead plantiff from the previous year.</dt>
+Commonly filed evictions taken the most frequent lead plaintiff from the previous year.</dt>

   <dt> <strong>Primary Land Use: </strong> The City of Milwaukee's Master Property File maintains the primary land use for each parcel.
 Example categories include single or two family.</dt>